knative/docs/docs/versioned/reference/security/threat-model.md

 access all the resources which the application can.)

-Because not all components are involved in processing a request, we declare in each situation which Knative components may be targeted by an attacker to achive these goals.
+Because not all components are involved in processing a request, we declare in each situation which Knative components may be targeted by an attacker to achieve these goals.
 See [migitations](#threat-mitigations) for implemented defenses and additional cluster-specific configuration which may be considered.